lkesteloot/alice/alice3/README.md

 To bring up a new board:

 * Power:
     * Use a wall wart to provide micro-USB power.
-Verify that one LED is on.
+Verify that the D2 LED (closest to the switches) is on.
 If you have an in-line USB current meter, there should be less than 10 mA being pulled.
 * Propeller:
     * Hook up the Prop Plug.
 The Vss pin should be closest to the corner of the board.